Spinal Injury Project

 • Total Funds Committed:$430,252

-Thank you for your interest in supporting the Perry Cross Spinal Research Foundation and the Spinal Injury Project at Griffith University and participating in this ground-breaking trial
+Thank you for your interest in supporting the Perry Cross Spinal Research Foundation and the Spinal Injury Project at Griffith University and participating in this ground-breaking trial.

 Once news becomes available about the trial, we will email the database to advise them of the next steps.
 The recruitment will all be done independently from the Foundation and conducted by Griffith University who will host the Expression of Interest Application.